Karl Darlow

-Karl Darlow (born 8 October 1990) is a professional footballer who plays as a goalkeeper for club Leeds United.
-Born in England, he represents the Wales national team.
+Karl Darlow (born 8 October 1990) is a professional footballer who plays as a goalkeeper for club Manchester United and the Wales national team.

-Darlow is a product of both the Aston Villa and Nottingham Forest academies and spent most of his career at Newcastle United, whilst also having time on loan at both Newport County and Walsall earlier in his career, and later joined Leeds United in July 2023.
-He is the grandson of former Wales international forward Ken Leek, who was included in the Welsh 1958 World Cup squad.
+Darlow is a product of both the Aston Villa and Nottingham Forest academies and was promoted to Nottingham Forest's first team in 2010.
+After spending four seasons with Forest, Darlow signed for Newcastle United in August 2014, and was immediately sent back on loan to Forest for the remainder of that season.
+During his tenure with Forest, he had also spent time on loan with both Newport County and Walsall earlier in his career.
+Having had a nine-year career with Newcastle, Darlow permanently joined fellow English club Leeds United in July 2023, but had been dropped in favor of Illan Meslier for most of his career with the club, before momentarily earning a first-place spot with the club in mid-2025.
+He joined Manchester United in July 2026, shortly after his contract with Leeds expired.

+Born in England, Darlow is the grandson of former Wales international forward Ken Leek, who was included in the Welsh 1958 World Cup squad, and was subsequently eligible to represent both England and Wales internationally.
+Despite wanting to play for England, he was not selected to play for any of England's international teams.
+In September 2024, he switched his allegiance to Wales, earning his first call-up to the Wales squad, and making his senior international debut.

 Club career

 Nottingham Forest

 Weeks after being released by Aston Villa at the age of 16, Villa goalkeeping coach Eric Steele recommended Darlow to Nottingham Forest and he was signed up in their academy.
 After impressive displays in the reserve team, Darlow was awarded a space on the bench where he was present for the majority of the 2010–11 season.
 His debut was against Crystal Palace, on the last day of the 2010–11 season, as a substitute for Lee Camp.
 The Reds won the game 3–0, a result that secured them a play-off spot.